Acellera/moleculekit/README.md

 mol.view()
 ```

+### API

+For the official documentation of the moleculekit API head over to https://software.acellera.com/docs/latest/moleculekit/index.html
 ### Issues

 For any bugs or questions on usage feel free to use the issue tracker of this github repo.
-For the official documentation of moleculekit head over to https://software.acellera.com/docs/latest/moleculekit/index.html

 ### Dev